 Concrete has been around for millennia.
 Some accredit the Romans with the invention of this sturdy building material, but in actuality, rudimentary concrete had been used for thousands of years before them in places such as Babylon and India.
 There’s a reason that this material was used so widely and for so long; it’s almost indestructible.
-The Romans used it to build foundations for roads, stadia, and bath houses that are still standing today.
-Concrete fell out of use during the dark ages, but began a resurgence during the renaissance.
-Modern concrete slightly resembles its ancient counterpart, but thanks to advancements in science and technology, modern concrete is even stronger and more durable than ever before.
+The Romans used it to build foundations for roads, stadias, and bathhouses that are still standing today.
+Concrete fell out of use during the dark ages but began a resurgence during the renaissance.
+Modern concrete slightly resembles its ancient counterpart, but thanks to advancements in science and technology such as Concrete Block Making Machines, modern concrete is even stronger and more durable than ever before.

 What Is Concrete?